nav-x-llc/nav-x-docs/en/business-central/Commissions/includes/commission-setup.md

 ### Help > Start Product Tour

-NAV-X Commissions includes a product tour that can be used in your sandbox environment to walk through some of the features of NAV-X Commissions.
+NAV-X Commission Management includes a product tour that can be used in your sandbox environment to walk through some of the features of NAV-X Commission Management.
 You can start the product tour from here.
 [Learn more about the Product Tour](../how-to-product-tour.md).

 ## See Also